PanKapitanCZ/Mobile-IR-Bridge/README.md

-This is readme file later I will edit it
+# Mobile IR Bridge

+_This README is under construction and will be updated soon._